khadija-bit/pro-awwwards/README.md

 # Description
 this a Django application which replicate awwwards one post the project and people can review.
+# Use stories
+* a user can search projects.
+* a user can review/rate on other posted project.
+* a user can signup and login .
+* a user can post the project .
+* a user can view profile

 # Live Link
 https://pro-awwwards.herokuapp.com/